 Though DMARC protection was created in 2010, it became an initiative in 2015 under the Trusted Domain Project.
-The adoption rate of the DMARC protocol was incredibly slow.
-Many organizations are still not aware of the DMARC protocol and its benefits.
+The adoption rate of the DMARC protocol was prolonged.
+Many organizations still need to be made aware of the DMARC protocol and its benefits.

 One of the reasons why DMARC has a slow adoption rate is its technicality.
 Understanding email authentication requires a degree of technical knowledge, and it’s not something organizations or marketers can implement on their own.

 At least, that’s how it used to be.
 With solutions like EasyDMARC, implementing everything from DMARC records and policies to DMARC tags and reporting is easy.

 But during the early days of DMARC, small organizations needed more experience to implement SPF and DKIM.
 Of course, you need these two standards before effectively installing DMARC in your DNS.